Trade & Electrical Guides

 Everything About Electrical Certification & Safety

-What is Electrical Certification?
+What is electrical certification?

 There are different types of electrical certification, each serving a specific purpose depending on the nature of the electrical work.
+The Conduction Company issues all of them except the Record of Inspection on energy meter work, which sits with a Network Warranted Electrical Inspector.

 Energy Work Certificate